TheBlode/Evolution-Gaming-Scripts/README.md

 - Random bets (with round skipping)

 ## Lightning Roulette Advanced Autoplay Bot
 **NB: Lightning Roulette bot is still in active development.
-It will only work on a standard build of Chrome (with no bookmark bar) running with a screen resolution of 1280 x 720**
+It will only work on a standard build of Chrome (with no bookmark bar), with the window maximized and running with a screen resolution of 1280 x 720**
 Lightning Roulette offers the following autoplay modes;
 - random number betting (and skipping some rounds)
 - random number betting (without skipping any rounds)